maevanapcontact/Ulight-Website/README.md

 - [MySQL](http://www.mysqltutorial.org/)

 ### Trello
-You will find all **tasks** to do in those trello boards.
+You will find all **tasks** to do in those Trello boards.
 Once you've decided what you want to do, contact the lead of the field and ask him to assign you the task.
 - [UX Design Trello Board](https://trello.com/b/rc1sScmS/ux-design)
 - [Backend Trello Board](https://trello.com/b/0UGED8ew/backend)
 - [UI/ Web design Trello Board](https://trello.com/b/ODKM9jhg/graphic-design)